FS93/RubyCrypt/README.md

 # RubyCrypt
-Scanner for required gems & their Reverse Dependencies in a Ruby Project with a bundler Gemfile
+Scanner for required gems & their reverse dependencies in a Ruby Project with a bundler Gemfile

-# Installation
+## Installation
 ```bash
 bundle config set deployment true
 bundle install